shalivan/shalivan.github.io/_posts/ART/12-01-01-LevelDesign.md

 - **Breadcrumbing** -  sending brief and sporadic messages.
 Trail of something (usually pickups or information) that leads the player in the right direction or towards
 - **Hints** - Slight or indirect indication or suggestion. (notes on paper, maps, signs)

+## Traversing  Action Space > is skill based ?

+## Combat Spaces
+Design for multiple options and strategies. viable/intended ranges of the combat space. pieces of cover should be available to the player at the start of combat Preventing teams from being able to spawn camp
+- Vintage point - Show off the combat space (or area the player needs to sneak through),
+- Fronts
+- Flanks (he bridge(s) in the neutral zone between the combating sides)
+- No man’s land.
+Hard to defence (can add colectable at center)
+- Entrances (Enemy reinforcements enter from different positions or in new ways)
+- Covers Can
+  - durability:
+    - Static - Hard cover
+    - Moveable / Dynamic - can be moved / destroyed  . temporary
+    - Moving - have a predictable movement
+    - Concealment - no ptrotection like bush.
+Soft cover
+  -  high 2m+ / low ~1m (you don’t want to make Low cover look like High cover and potentially mess up things)
+  -  block
+    - vision
+    - damage
+- Line of sight
+- Vertical arangement

+### Level arangement
+- Flow in general is about keeping players forward momentum going. (not to hardcor cornes )
+- Conmnectivity
+- Clash points - places wher efight (Double Clash)
+- Tug of War  - liner teams oposite sites. (vartiation with 2 paths )
+types: For 'Capture the flag' CTF / therytory take over
+Offence / defence differencess

+### Line of sight
+- Horizontal LoS
+- Vertical LoS
+- Tight angles
+- Ramps
+- Corner angles & verticality

+### Multiplayer

+mastery mapy vs nowa mapa .
+- balance
+- asymetry
 ---

 # Visuals
 - Generally more effective when it makes contextual narrative sense
 - Must be part of gameplay mechanics

+## Signifiers
+**Clues to how to use/discover** - Gameplay related.
+Physics, usable & reactivity. show Affordances (signals that help find that sth is usable (signs / colors))
+Apply signifires to reflect affordances.

 ## Visual Language
+Gradient of visual complexity where the play space has less visual complexity and then as the space transitions to where players/enemies can no longer traverse (or where something visually important is) we increase it.
 - develop & maintain visual language consistency in style: aesthetic.
 - `Optimum complexity` - redability

-.

-- gradient of visual complexity where the play space has less visual complexity and then as the space transitions to where players/enemies can no longer traverse (or where something visually important is) we increase it.

-.

 ##### Atmosphere
 - `Depth`  - Atmosphere, Repeating same elements in space